Table of Contents

 - Brain fog.

 If you experience any of these, it is vital to work with your GP.
-Never adjust your medication dose yourself based on how you feel or on private test results; always do so under medical supervision to avoid putting undue strain on your heart or bones.
+Never adjust your medication dose yourself based on how you feel; always do so under medical supervision to avoid putting undue strain on your heart or bones.

 The Importance of Regular Monitoring